Scholar of Global Distinction Program

 Global Distinction Requirements

-Students who attend N.C.
-Global Distinction colleges can earn a “Graduated with Global Distinction” notation on their transcripts by:
+Students who attend community colleges with Global Distinction programs can earn a “Graduated with Global Distinction” notation on their transcripts by:

-- Completing at least 15 credit hours of globally intensive courses.
+- Completing 15 credit hours of globally intensive courses

 - Globally intensive courses